 EDIT ZOOM VIDEO FAST

 TimeBolts makes editing Zoom video recordings as easy as filling out a form.
-Instantly cut dead air and fine-tune long video timelines by automating repetitive edits.
+Instantly cut dead air, speed up silences, and rapidly cut any word or scene.
 Here are key tips to make editing Zoom video fast and accurate:

 1. Set Recording Preferences in Zoom

 You must enable 'Optimize for a 3rd Party Editor' when recording in Zoom.
 To presumably save space, native video recorded in Zoom is Variable Bit Rate.
 Enabling the 3rd Party Video Editor option has Zoom record the footage at a Constant Bit Rate to make editing consistent in popular video editors.

 To enable Open Zoom --> Preferences --> Recording --> Optimize for 3rd Party Editor

 2. Set Filter Options in TimeBolt

 These are the settings we find are best optimized to edit long zoom recordings and classroom lectures.
 Often the default filter value is correct.
 Adjust padding levels to prevent early cut-off of words.
 Finally cut mic strikes, um's and ah's with the 'Ignore Detections Shorter Than' feature.